General Terms and Conditions for Bachelor’s study programme

 The total cost of the chosen study programme depends on the chosen time model.
 In the event of a change of time model during the study programme, the tuition fees applicable to the new time model at the time of application will be taken as a basis.

 Tuition fees are payable monthly and are due in arrears at the end of each month.
-With an existing SEPA direct debit mandate or authorization to collect fees by credit card, the tuition fees will be debited retrospectively at the end of each month.
+With an existing SEPA direct debit mandate or authorisation to collect fees by credit card, the tuition fees will be debited retrospectively at the end of each month.
 Otherwise, students are obliged to transfer the tuition fees to IU in arrears at the end of each month.
 Tuition fees shall be paid for the first time after expiry of the withdrawal period.
 The graduation fee is due upon registration for the final examination (colloquium).
-It must either be transferred by the student to the IU within ten days of the due date or, if a SEPA direct debit mandate or authorization to debit by credit card has been issued, it will be collected by IU.
+It must either be transferred by the student to the IU within ten days of the due date or, if a SEPA direct debit mandate or authoriszation to debit by credit card has been issued, it will be collected by IU.
 Without full payment of the graduation fee, the student cannot graduate.
-If the student wishes to take his:her final examination (colloquium) before the end of the standard period of study stipulated in Clause 2.1, the tuition fees still outstanding until the regular end of the study programme must be paid in full before the date of the colloquium.
+If the student wishes to take his:her final examination (colloquium) before the end of the standard period of study the tuition fees still outstanding until the regular end of the study programme must be paid in full before the date of the colloquium.
 Changes regarding the amount of tuition fees may result from discount promotions in effect at the time of registration.

-3.4 Reduction of tuition fees through recognition of prior achievements
+3.4.
+Reduction of tuition fees through recognition of prior achievements

-If the application for recognition of prior knowledge and qualifications is submitted before the start of the study programme as specified in No. 2.1. or within one month after the start of the study programme (end of trial month), the tuition fees per recognised ECTS credit are reduced as follows:
+If the application for recognition of prior knowledge and qualifications is submitted before the start of the study programme as specified in Section 2.1. or within one month after the start of the study programme (end of trial month), the tuition fees per recognised ECTS credit are reduced as follows:

 - For prior knowledge and qualifications acquired and recognised at IU International University of Applied Sciences in a completed programme, the total amount of tuition fees is reduced by a one-time EUR 90.00 per recognised ECTS credit for the standard period of study.